Spinal Cord Injury Lawyer In Pennsylvania

 - The thoracic spine, the middle part of the back; and

-- The lumbar spine, the lower part of the back.
+- The lumbar spine, the lower part of the back

 There are 31 bones in the spine, called vertebrae, which provide a channel and protection for the spinal cord.
 Between the vertebrae are discs that act as shock absorbers to allow the spine to flex without damage to the bones.
 Nerves pass through the channel between the bones, and muscles and ligaments support the whole spinal assembly.

-Damage to the Spinal Cord
+Damage To The Spinal Cord

+The spine is complex, and an accident, blow or twist to the back which damages any part of it can cause pain, disability, paralysis or death.
 Motor vehicle accidents, falls, violent attacks, birth injuries, and athletic or recreational injuries contribute to spinal cord injuries each year in the U.S., about 12,000 new cases annually.

 Spinal cord injuries may be complete or incomplete: